ncatlab/nlab-content/pages/5/4/3/7/17345/content.md

 ## References
  {#References}

-A gentle (but lengthy) exposition of the general idea of spectral sequences is in
+A gentle exposition of the general idea of spectral sequences is in

 * [[John McCleary]], _A User's Guide to Spectral Sequences_, Cambridge University Press (1985, 2001)